Global Citizen – EP 1

 Global Citizen – EP 1 is the fourteenth extended play by British rock band Coldplay and their first release under the pseudonym Los Unidades.
 The project was made available worldwide on 30 November 2018 featuring production by Rik Simpson and musical guests including Pharrell Williams, David Guetta, Stargate and others.

 It was released as part of the lead-up to the group's performance at the "Mandela 100" Global Citizen Festival, which happened on 2 December 2018, in South Africa.
 All proceeds from the EP were donated to Global Citizen, an international education and advocacy organization working to catalyze the movement to end extreme poverty.

 Background

 The trademark Los Unidades was filed by Coldplay in late 2017.

 Track listing

-Coldplay's songwriting members are Guy Berryman, Jonny Buckland, Will Champion and Chris Martin.

 Personnel

 Credits are adapted from Global Citizen – EP 1 liner notes.